quicwg/multipath/draft-ietf-quic-multipath.md

 Each endpoint maintains the set of connection IDs received from its peer for each path, any of which it can use when sending packets on that path; see also {{Section 5.1 of QUIC-TRANSPORT}}.
-Usually, it is desired to provide at least one additional connection ID for for all used paths, to allow for migration.
+Usually, it is desired to provide at least one additional connection ID for all used paths, to allow for migration.

 {{Section 5.1.2. of QUIC-TRANSPORT}} specifies the retirement of connection IDs.
-In order to identify a connection ID correctly when the mulitpath extension is used, endpoints have to use the MP_RETIRE_CONNECTION_ID frame instead of the RETIRE_CONNECTION_ID frame to indicate the respective Path ID together with the connection ID sequence number, at least for all paths with a Path ID other than 0.
+In order to identify a connection ID correctly when the multipath extension is used, endpoints have to use the MP_RETIRE_CONNECTION_ID frame instead of the RETIRE_CONNECTION_ID frame to indicate the respective Path ID together with the connection ID sequence number, at least for all paths with a Path ID other than 0.